-We have identified this area as one where it may be appropriate to introduce an Early Morning Restriction Order under the Police Reform and Social Responsibility Act 2011 should it become necessary in the future.
-Joint working with the town centre Pubwatch scheme on its action plan, the Purple Flag initiative and Best Bar None has seen a reduction in violent crime and theft from the person and we look forward to continuing this successful partnership working.
+Prior to the publication of the 2013 - 2018 Statement of Policy, joint working with the town centre Pubwatch scheme on its action plan, the Purple Flag initiative and Best Bar None had seen a reduction in violent crime and theft from the person and we look forward to continuing this successful partnership working.
+This joint working has continued with regular liaison between the council's Licensing Officers and the local Police Licensing unit as well as ongoing attendance at the town centre Pubwatch scheme.